top of page

 What is a callus?

-Callus is a hardened area of skin caused by repeated/constant pressure and friction on an area.
+Callus is a hardened area of skin caused by repeated/constant pressure and/or friction on an area.

 What is a corn?